CONTENTS

 This section provides an overview of the Mondragon cooperatives, the development of the networked group and the current involvement in the world.

-Chapter 4: Social Innovation in the Mondragon Experience – Christina Clamp, Southern New Hampshire University
+Chapter 4: The Power of Social Innovation in the Mondragon Experience: Setting the Stage – Christina Clamp

-Chapter 5: “Own The Metrics” – ESGs & SDGs Meet Their Port Alegre Moment – Ibon Zugasti & Michael A. Peck, 1worker1vote
+Chapter 6: The "Own The Metrics” Campaign: ESGs & SDGs Meet Their Port Alegre Moment – Ibon Zugasti & Michael Peck

 Chapter 6: Footprints of the Catholic Church’s Social Doctrine in Mondragón’s Experience: Future Projection – Jesus Maria Herrasti, former (and first) Mondragón International President

-Chapter 7: Mentoring Best Practices from Spain’s Basque Region: Two Case Examples – Oscar Muguerza Telleria, Gatzenpresa Foundation interview / Jose Miguel Martinez Urquijo, Ahalbidetu
+Chapter 9: Mentoring Best Practices from Spain’s Basque Region: The Ahalbidetu Case Study - Jose Arturo Villanueva Barriocanal, Jose Miguel Martinez Urquijo & Jose Antonio Lopez Egana

-Chapter 8: Mondragón Team Academy and TAZEBAEZ – Ana Aguirre
+Chapter 10: The Mondragón Team Academy & TAZEBAEZ – Ana Aguirre

-Chapter 9: The Erreka Coop Reimagined: Industrial Screw Case Study – Imanol Olaskoaga Fernandez, former Division Manager
+Chapter 11: The Erreka Co-op Reimagined: The Industrial Screw Case Study – Imanol Olaskoaga

 Part 3: Mondragon’s Global Influence

-Chapter 10: Paying It Forward: Moral Populism Advancing America’s “Solidarity Dividend” Culture Purpose-driven Faith in Civic Renewal: Pope Francis, Catholic Social Justice & Mondragon – Brian Corbin (EVP Catholic Charities USA) & Michael Peck
+Chapter 13: The Role of Faith & Civic Action: Pope Francis, Catholic Social Justice & Mondragon – Brian Corbin & Michael Peck

-Chapter 11: From Mondragón to Preston: How the Basque experience has influenced the Preston Model – Dr. Julian Manley, Preston Cooperative Development Network
+Chapter 14: From Mondragón to Preston: How the Basque Experience has Influenced the Preston Model – Julian Manley

-Chapter 13: Mondragon’s Influence in Korea – Sang-Youn Lee (Sungkonghoe University, Seoul, South Korea) & Garam Lee (Konkuk University, Seoul, South Korea)
+Chapter 16: Mondragon’s Influence in Korea – Sang-Youn Lee & Garam Lee

 Part 4: Worker Ownership in America